-Because fires involving a high percentage of ethanol can burn with little-to-no smoke generation and visible flame, the use of a thermal imaging camera is highly recommended.
+Because fires involving a high percentage of ethanol can burn with little to no smoke generation and visible flame, the use of a thermal imaging camera is highly recommended.
 This picture is of an ethanol fire as seen through a thermal imaging camera.
-Use caution when approaching an ethanol fire as the actual fire may be much larger than the visible flames present at the incident scene indicate.
+Use caution when approaching an ethanol fire as the actual fire maybe much larger than the visible flame.